stfalcon-studio/lost-and-found/README.md

 Lost and Found
 ==============

-Web-service for announcements of lost and found items.
+Web-service for announcements of lost and found things.

 *Currently in development.
 Things may change or break until a solid release has been announced.*